 The good thing about this mayo, like some of the others, is its list full of organic ingredients and lower calories.
 And even though it contains sugar, "like the Sir Kensington's brand, it must be in smaller amounts," Tao said.

-Hellman's Organic Mayonnaise
+Hellmann's Organic Mayonnaise

-"This organic version has tacked on 10 calories and a gram of fat, but omits the preservative found in Hellman's Real Mayonnaise," Tao said.
+"This organic version has tacked on 10 calories and a gram of fat, but omits the preservative found in Hellmann's Real Mayonnaise," Tao said.
 "It also contains less saturated fat than other similar organic mayonnaises like Wholesome Pantry's brand."

 Sir Kensington's Classic Mayo